-This document summarizes the results of a pedestrian level wind study undertaken to assess wind for the proposed mixed-use development to be located at 333 Montreal Road, Ottawa, Ontario.
-This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by May 8, 2017 and updated May 25, 2017, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+This document summarizes the results of a pedestrian level wind study undertaken to assess wind for the proposed mixed-use development to be located at 1376 & 1345 Carling Avenue, Ottawa, Ontario.
+This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Geiger Huot Architects in April 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

-Based on CFD test results, interpretation, and experience with similar developments, all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.
-The sunken courtyard and the balconies at levels two and three will experience conditions suitable for sitting or more sedentary activities through the year, which is acceptable.
+Based on CFD test results, interpretation, and experience with similar developments, the majority of grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
+More specifically, surrounding sidewalks, exterior amenity areas, and most major building access points will experience acceptable wind conditions throughout the year.
+One area where wind mitigation is recommended is the lobby entrance to Building B. To improve wind comfort at this entrance and ensure proper mechanical function of the doorway during windy periods, it is recommended to either i) recess the doorway within the building façade; ii) incorporate the use of sliding doors as opposed to swing doors; or iii) provide vertical wind barriers on either side of the entrance.